Sep 30, 2020 - Inside 23andMe

 Engaging employees across the company

-Since kicking off our concerted DEI efforts, 23andMe employees have truly come together to volunteer their time and energy into creating a better workplace and improving our product and community efforts.
+Since kicking off our concerted DEI efforts, 23andMe employees have truly come together to volunteer their time and energy to create a better workplace and improve our product and community efforts.

-We now have 96 active members of our employee resource group devoted to DEI, called 23andWe.
-And nearly 290 employees, roughly 51% of our workforce, have joined our company Slack channel #diversity where we discuss and share interesting articles, videos, and resources.
+We now have 96 active employee resource group members devoted to DEI, 23andWe.
+And nearly 290 employees, roughly 51% of our workforce, have joined our company Slack channel #diversity, where we discuss and share interesting articles, videos, and resources.

-We believe that making progress can only come if all employees are motivated and engaged to drive positive change.
+We believe progress can only come if all employees are motivated and engaged to drive positive change.

 Continuing down the DEI path